jshubhangi633/Spotify_Business_Analysis-/README.md

 Users are about 2.5 times more likely to skip songs when shuffle is enabled.
 This highlights a need for a more intelligent shuffle algorithm that considers user preferences and listening context for a smoother experience.

+Business Recommendation:

+● Optimize Shuffle Experience: Since users are significantly more likely to skip songs in shuffle mode, Spotify should consider enhancing the shuffle algorithm.

+● Integrating user listening patterns, mood/context detection, or favoriting behavior can help improve the relevance of shuffled tracks and reduce skip rates.

+● This could lead to improved user satisfaction, longer sessions, and higher engagement.

 # Hypothesis 3- Does Platform Influence Listening Duration?